New hire checklist: A step-by-step guide to onboarding employees in Germany [2024]

 • Give them an agenda or plan to help them get started.
 Even if you sent your new hire an agenda in their welcome packet, be prepared to give them a paper copy when they arrive and go over it again.
 It’s a good idea to set up a short meeting at the start of the day to review the agenda and answer any questions they may have.

 • Skip the get-to-know-you events.
-For the first 90 days, skip the fun corporate events.
-While this may be customary in countries like the US and Canada, German employees are more likely to appreciate simply having the tools they need to do their jobs well.
-Social time with their coworkers can come later, once they feel more acquainted.
+For the first 90 days, skip the introductory corporate events.
+While this may be customary in countries like the US and Canada, it's not as common in Germany.

 • Provide them with a list of contacts.
 Send your new hire a list of names, roles, phone numbers, emails, and Slack handles so they know who’s on which team, and can find the right person to answer specific questions.